AIBiology/aibiology.github.io/index.md

 ### Makeup and Late policy

-Please notify the instructor of circumstances that lead to late work or missed classes.
-I will generally work with you and accept late work.
+Please notify the instructors of circumstances that lead to late work or missed classes.
+We will generally work with you and accept late work.
 All assignments are designed for both your own learning and my assessment of your efforts.
 Much of the course builds on previous sections and falling behind on assignments will make it harder to keep up.
-If you need help, please ask! **My goal is for all students to learn the material** and I understand that some students will need more help than others.
+If you need help, please ask! **Our goal is for all students to learn the material** and we understand that some students will need more help than others.
 The grade is based on the end product, not the amount of time and help needed to get there.

 ___